 The Swedish Finnish Story starts with Tina and Rod.
 Rod has spent his entire life performing with many bands – The Fuzz, Swallow, Green Handshake, Runaway Trains, Spike, Deranged Diction, and more.
 During the couple’s 20+ years together, Tina attended nearly every show that Rod played, and in 2015, she decided she wanted to play drums.
 They began rehearsing in their basement, sorting through bits & pieces from Rod’s vast Archive of Unfinished Songs.
 Slowly things began to take shape.

 One Tuesday, Andy Hoggarth, guitarist with Rod in The Fuzz, mentioned that he wanted to play bass.
 He also lived two blocks away, so that made things super easy.
 Then, last year, guitarist/singer Scott Sutherland (Llama, Model Rockets, Chemistry Set) moved in next door.
 Naturally, they asked him over to jam and presto, Swedish Finnish was born.
+Scott eventually moved out and moved on and Laura Vanderpool (Green Pajamas, MKB Ultra, Capping Day) moved on in.

 Their first eleven bites of pop confection have now been perfected for your delighted consumption.
 Let’s Go Rock!